Ozzymara/dileviroo/README.md

 **Queries Table**
 For each query, the table shows:
 •	Query: The SQL command (truncated for display), e.g., SELECT ..., UPDATE, INSERT INTO, etc.
 •	Timeline: A colored bar indicating when during the total page load the query was executed.
-Each query gets a different color.
+Each query gets a different colour.
 •	Time (ms): How long that individual query took, in milliseconds.
 •	Action: Buttons for viewing the full SQL ("Sel") or the explain plan ("Expl").